Healthdirect Free Australian health advice you can count on.

 How can I adjust my serotonin levels?

-It’s important to always follow your doctor’s instructions when taking SSRIs.
-You should never mix them with other medicines or illegal drugs, and never stop taking them without talking to your doctor first.
+Serotonin syndrome (too much serotonin) is usually treated in hospital.
+It's important to always follow your doctor's instructions when taking antidepressants.
+You should never mix prescribed medicines with other medicines or illegal drugs.
+If you are taking medicines that are prescribed by more than one doctor, ask your doctor or pharmacist for advice.

 Learn more here about the development and quality assurance of healthdirect content.